 In many institutions, advanced practice registered nurses (APRNs), including Nurse Practitioners, Clinical Nurse Specialists, Certified Nurse Mid-Wives, and Certified Nurse Anesthetists, are prepared in master’s degree programs that often carry a credit load equivalent to doctoral degrees in the other health professions.
 AACN’s position statement calls for educating APRNs and nurses seeking top systems/organizational roles in DNP programs.

 The clinical doctorate is designed for nurses seeking a terminal degree in advanced nursing practice and offers an alternative to the research-focused doctorate.
 DNP prepared nurses are well-equipped to fully implement the science developed by nurse researchers prepared in PhD, DNSc, and other research-focused nursing doctorates.

 What is the difference between a PhD program and a DNP program?

-The DNP program at Elms College integrates course work with practice immersion experiences to prepare our future practice scholars to bring knowledge-based evidence into clinical practice, improving health care outcomes and strengthening nursing’s role in the care.
+The DNP program at Elms College integrates course work with practice immersion experiences to prepare our future practice scholars to bring knowledge-based evidence into clinical practice, improving health care outcomes and strengthening nursing’s role in the care through a practice doctorate.